marcinofulus/iCSEbook1/school/source/abitur/2014/en/quader.rst

   \left\vert t \right\vert = \frac{1}{3} \Leftrightarrow t=\pm\frac{1}{3}.

 We obtain two possible solutions for :math:`t`.
-One solution implies that the orientation of the vector :math:`c` is towards the upper half-space, the other implies that the orientation is towards the lower half-space.
+In one case, the vector :math:`c` points towards the upper half-space while in the other case it points towards the lower half-space.

-This result can be verified with Sage.
-Especially the time-intensive calculation of the triple product can be evaluated very fast.
+This result can be verified with the help of Sage.
+In particular, the evaluation of the triple product is significantly simplified.

 .. sagecellserver::